bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current

+Prerequisites: RNMR lock control.
+(RNMRA only.)

 Description:
-Sets lock channel center position.
-Minimum position is -50.0.
-Maximum position is 50.0.
+`POSL` sets the position of the center of the lock.
+The value must be between -50.0 and 50.0 inclusive.
+If no position is specified RNMR will prompt for it with the current position as a default.
 ## PPEX
 Load a pulse program experiment